lorenzo-stoakes/linux-vm-notes/page-tables.md

 __NOTE:__ The struct is pretty huge, so limiting to what we care about here - the PGD for the process :)

+* The [struct mm_struct][mm_struct] describes a process's general memory state, including a pointer to its PGD, which gives us the means to traverse page tables starting with this.

 * A number of functions are provided to make it easier to traverse page tables.
 It's instructive to have a look at a utility function that performs